 EPA recently updated the 2008 8-hour ozone standards with the 2015 8-hour ozone standards.
 Those areas that did not achieve attainment of the 2008 standards retain their nonattainment status for those standards.
 Nine of the metro areas within the midwest and 11 areas outside the midwest (including Milwaukee) were in attainment for the 2008 standards.
 Under the new 2015 standards, seven of the midwest metro areas and 11 of the other metros areas are in attainment.
-The Milwaukee area (Milwaukee and Ozaukee Counties) is classified as partial nonattainment-marginal under the 2015 standards, all are in marginal nonattainment except Columbus, which is in marginal maintenance, and Sacramento, which is in moderate nonattainment.
+The Milwaukee area (Milwaukee and Ozaukee Counties) is classified as partial nonattainment-marginal under the 2015 standards.
+Of the metro areas in nonattainment for the 2015 standards, all are in marginal nonattainment except Columbus, which is in marginal maintenance, and Sacramento, which is in moderate nonattainment.